syre-data/syre/desktop/BUILD.md

 > When building from m1 to intel: `cargo tauri build --target x86_64-apple-darwin --debug`

+## FAQ

-## Build errors
+### General errors

 `Error:error running bundle_dmg.sh`

-Make sure no `Thot` process is running and that Thot is not mounted as a volume.
+> Make sure no `Thot` process is running and that Thot is not mounted as a volume.

+### Apple

+`Error failed to bundle project: failed to upload app to Apple's notarization servers.`
+> Check in the apple developer account that no terms of service are pending for approval.